pshellito/download-nldas-forcings/README.md

 You must first install [nctoolbox](https://github.com/nctoolbox/nctoolbox).
 Follow the instructions on that page to install.

 You must have java version 7 or higher.
-You can verify the version of Javay used by Matlab by typing:
+You can verify the version of Java used by Matlab by typing:

       version('-java')